Naoghuman/lib-preferences/README.md

 /**
  * Get a {@link java.lang.String} which is associated with the key in application context.
  *
  * @param  key The key which value is searched for.
  * @param  def The default value if the key isn't stored.
- * @return The <code>String</code> which is associated with the key or the default value.
+ * @return The {@code String} which is associated with the key or the default value.
+ * @see    java.lang.String
  */
-public String get(String key, String def);
+public String get(final String key, final String def);
 ```